-A person may object to a valuation of the Valuer-General by notice in writing, setting out the reasons for the objections, and the Valuer-General must consider the objection.
+A person may object to a valuation of the Valuer-General by notice in writing, setting out the full and detailed grounds for objection, including any supporting information, and the Valuer-General must consider the objection.
 If the person then remains dissatisfied with the valuation the person has a right to a review.
 Applications must be made within 21 days of receipt of the notice of the decision (in relation to the objection) from the Valuer-General.
 A payment of the prescribed fee for the review to be undertaken together with the review application must be lodged in the State Valuation Office, who will then refer the matter to an independent Valuer.
 If the person remains dissatisfied with the valuation then they may apply to the South Australian Civil and Administrative Tribunal (SACAT) for a review of the decision.